Perfect Pairings & Recipes for

 Lentil

-Lentil is defined by the unmistakable flavours of bean and starch, but beneath its umaminess lies a complex symphony of subtle flavour notes, such as pea, glutamate, and spinach, that give it remarkable depth.
-The key to finding the perfect pairing for lentil is understanding how these notes harmonise.
+Lentil is marked by the distinctive flavour of starch and bean, but beneath its umaminess lies a complex symphony of subtle flavour notes, such as glutamate, pea, and hints of iron that give it remarkable depth.
+Understanding how these elements interplay is the secret to unlocking lentil's pairing potential.

 Flavour Profile Of Lentil Across 150 Dimensions Of Flavour

-The recipes below provide inspiration for pairing lentil with celery.
+The recipes below provide inspiration for pairing lentil with yogurt.

 • Harmonious Flavours Of Lentil

-Just as our statistical analysis showed that bean and pencil-lead flavour notes are often used together, we can identify the full profile of flavours that harmonise with each of the flavour notes present in lentil.
-For instance, the starchy notes of lentil are strongly associated with milky and lactic acid notes.
+Just as our analysis revealed that starch and lactic acid flavour notes are often combined, we can identify the full profile of flavours that harmonise with each of the notes present in lentil.
+For instance, the beany notes of lentil are strongly associated with celery-like and pencil-lead notes.

-The aroma notes associated with the various aroma accents of lentil can be seen highlighted in the pink bars below.
+The aroma notes associated with the various aroma notes of lentil can be seen highlighted in the pink bars below.

 Flavour Profile Of Lentil And Its Complementary Flavour Notes